GiovanniSalmeri/yellow-pinboard/README.md

 `PinboardDir` (default: `media/pinboard/`) = directory for Pinboard files
 `PinboardStyle` (default: `plain`) = pinboard style (you can choose between `plain` and `icons`)

 If you want to add a new `fancy` style, write a `pinboard-fancy.css`  file and put into the `system/extensions` folder.
-Do not modify the standard styles, since they will be overwritten in case of update of the extension.

 ## Installation